MicrosoftDocs/win32/desktop-src/SetupApi/file-queue-notifications.md

 ---
-Description: 'The following notifications are used with file queues.
-For more information about the format and use of notifications, see Notifications.' ms.assetid: '4a171b4a-8623-4be3-81ee-99081fe23034'
+Description: The following notifications are used with file queues.
+For more information about the format and use of notifications, see Notifications. ms.assetid: 4a171b4a-8623-4be3-81ee-99081fe23034
-title: File Queue Notifications
+title: File Queue Notifications ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # File Queue Notifications